IBM-Bluemix-Docs/voice-agent/managing_outbound_calling.md

 1. Click the checkbox next to _Secure trunking_ to enable or disable secure trunking.

+   If you enable secure trunking, the equivalent setting must be configured in your SIP provider.

+   For example, in Twilio go to the Elastic SIP Trunking dashboard.
+Select your Trunk and under General Settings, you would enable **Secure Trunking**.

 1. Specify a _Peer IP address_.
 A peer IP address is the IP address of the SIP termination endpoint.

    For example, in Twilio this would correspond to a Signaling IP address.